2 February 2026

 You need to set up a step in between your traffic source and product page, so people can learn about your product before actually landing on your Amazon product listing.

-By filtering your traffic, ensuring the only people who click through to your listing are invested and in the mood to buy, you’ll dramatically increase your conversion rate, and thus your rankings too.
+By filtering your traffic, ensuring the only people who click through to your listing are invested and in the mood to buy, you’ll dramatically increase your conversion rate, and thus your keyword visibility too.

 An Amazon landing page works great for this.
-Create a page with your Amazon product images, bullet points, product description and all relevant buying info, hosted outside of the Amazon platform.
+Create a page with your Amazon product images, bullet points, listing copy and all relevant buying info, hosted outside of the Amazon platform.

 LandingCube is the best tool for creating Amazon landing pages.
 Click here to try it for free – it takes just 2 minutes to create a professional, optimized landing page featuring all your key product details, images and an opt-in form to collect emails.

 Finally, providing a great customer experience should also be a part of your Amazon SEO efforts.
-Though it’s not clear if customer experience metrics like seller feedback and order defect rate have a direct effect on rankings, they’re good to focus on regardless.
+Though it’s not clear if customer experience metrics like seller feedback and order defect rate have a direct impact on visibility on Amazon, they’re good to focus on regardless.

 In general, if you’re making Amazon customers happier, you’re going to rank higher.